Everything You Need to Know About a Right of First Refusal

 An easy example is when publishing houses request the right of first refusal for future books prepared by authors.

 In real estate, the ROFR clause gives buyers the right to be the first to make an offer when a property is put up for sale.

 If another buyer has an interest in the property, the person with the ROFR can either buy the property or decline and let the seller accept a contract from another buyer.

 When you have a first right of refusal, the seller must contact you and let you potentially move forward with a purchase before another party accepts an offer.

 The first right of refusal can be put together before a home is listed for sale or when it is on the market.

 ROFR in Child Custody Cases

-ROFR in custody agreements usually means that the other parent has to be given the opportunity to look after their children before someone else is called for to care for the kids.
+ROFR in custody agreements usually means that the other parent has to be allowed to look after their children before someone else is called for to care for them.